KIHs0/KIHSOTYPE/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).  ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
-Feel free to use it for learning or personal projects.
-Commercial use requires permission.
+Feel free to use it for learning ,exploring, contributin .
+Commercial use requires permission .